What is ULS and how does it work?

 If you have intentionally or accidentally received more than one FRN, your call signs may have been associated with a different FRN than the one you used to login to ULS.
 Access ULS License Search from the ULS Home and search by call sign.
 The FRN associated with that call sign will appear on the search results screen.
 You must use this FRN and its associated password to login to ULS.
 If the call sign is not associated with the desired FRN, follow the numbered instructions above, selecting Re-Associate instead of Associate at step 4.

 Filing online with ULS makes paying for your applications easy.
-When you complete an application in ULS and choose Submit, you will be given the option of paying online with a credit card.
-This option provides a simple, secure way of paying required fees and saves you time because no paper Form 159 is required.
-You may also choose the Pay Fees link found on the ULS homepage or the ULS Batch Filer page within 10 days of submitting your application through ULS to pay online.
+When you complete an application in ULS and choose Submit, you will be taken to a confirmation screen where you can click "Continue to Payment Options" which will take you to CORES.
+All payments are now required to be paid through CORES with a Username and password.
+This a simple, secure way of paying required fees and saves you time because no paper Form 159 is required.
+Payments must be made within 10 days of submitting your application through ULS.

 Read more about application fees.

 How do I complete FCC Form 601, Form 603, or Form 605?

 Applications for wireless services are required to be submitted through ULS.
 It simplifies application and licensing filing and reduces processing time through secure, worldwide Internet access.
 From ULS Home, click on the Online Filing button, login with your FRN and password, and proceed through the online application process.
 Choose the "?" icon on any screen within ULS for more help.

 What is the difference between an Assignment of Authorization and a Transfer of Control?